nikbearbrown/trust-the-teacher/chapters/03-the-clause-that-runs-the-country.md

 Three approaches across the countries that have tried this: pre-declare and supervise the use (France), let each school define it (UK, Australia, most of the U.S.), or refuse to recognize the device as an instructional tool at all (Virginia, effectively).
 Nobody — anywhere — has produced a substantive, operational definition of educational use that scales across schools with different resources, different student populations, different curriculum structures, different levels of technology infrastructure.
 The closest is France's structural framing, which adds procedural conditions without answering the underlying question.
 The problem is not American.
 It is in the kind of question being asked.

 ---

+## What the frameworks get right, and where they stop

 The research community has tried to build the framework the legislatures couldn't.
 Its attempts are worth examining because they are the best the field has produced — and because each one fails in the same instructive way.